THE UNIVERSAL FESTIVAL CALENDAR

 The month of August, originally called October ("eighth month"), has borne the name of Augustus ever since the year 14, when the Roman Senate voted to honor the late princeps after a reign of 41 years as the first and, as later generations saw him, arguably the greatest of the Roman emperors.
 The seventh month of July was named in honor of his mentor and adoptive father, Julius Caesar.

 Universal Midsummer Festival, one of the northern hemisphere's four great Midseason Festivals in the solar year and the life cycle of Mother Earth.
 Early August is the time of countless festivals of love, abundance and magic, and communications with Nature, especially animals.
-This is the time of Lammas, the Norse Lughnassadh and the Celtic Teltane, the Festival of New Bread, which begins the early harvest season that runs for three months until Samhain (Oct.
+This is the time of Lammas, the Norse Lughnassadh and the Celtic Teltane, the Festival of New Bread.
+It begins the early harvest season that runs for three months until Samhain (Oct.
 31 - Nov.
 3).

 This is traditionally the phase of the year in which the power of the god wanes as the goddess waxes.
 This transition is symbolized in the zodiac by the fading solar energy of Leo yielding to the fertility of Virgo, bearer of grain, grapes and the harvest of the future.
 At this time the first fruits of the grain harvest are celebrated throughout the Northern hemisphere in the baking and offering of ritual bread and cakes.